-Chicken Pot Pie Soup has all the comforts of the traditional pot pie without the time and hassle of rolling a fresh baked crust.
-This is comfort food at its best topped with fresh biscuits.
+Creamy Chicken Pot Pie Soup has all the comforts of the traditional pot pie without the time and hassle of rolling a freshly baked pie crust.
+This is comfort food at its best, topped with fresh biscuits.

-With a few easy steps like using already baked rotisserie chicken and easy drop biscuits you too can indulge in one of life’s greatest comfort meals.
+With a few easy steps, like using already-baked rotisserie chicken and easy drop biscuits, you too can indulge in one of life’s most excellent comfort meals.
 Are you always pushed for time?
-Then simply pick up a refrigerated can of biscuits or some bakery style biscuits at the grocery store.
+Then, pick up a refrigerated can of biscuits or bakery-style biscuits at the grocery store.
+Or skip the biscuits and try Cheddar Bay drop biscuits, crostini, or homemade croutons.

 How to make Chicken Pot Pie Soup

-Start by add a little oil to a Dutch Oven or heavy stockpot over medium heat.
-Then add the onion and celery cooking until soft.
-Then reduce heat to low and add the garlic, poultry seasoning, black pepper, rosemary and thyme.
-Cook for about 1 minute stirring constantly.
-Now turn off the heat and plate the vegetables and seasonings.
+Start by adding a little oil to a Dutch Oven or heavy stockpot over medium heat.
+Add the onion and celery, cooking until soft.
+Then, reduce the heat to low and add the garlic, poultry seasoning, black pepper, rosemary, and thyme.
+Cook for about 1 minute, stirring constantly.
+Turn off the heat and plate the vegetables and seasonings.

 - Store homemade biscuits in a zipper bag for 2-3 days or in the refrigerator for up to a week.

-Of course you can however you are not going to get the rich creamy flavor that was achieved from a fresh pot of soup so I really don’t recommend it.
+Of course, you can; however, you are not going to get the rich creamy flavor and texture that was achieved from a fresh pot of soup, so I don’t recommend it.
+Soups with heavy cream tend to separate.
 You can always cut the recipe in half.

 Chicken Pot Pie Soup Recipe